azer89/QtOpenGLCanvas33/README.md

-A custom Qt canvas with OpenGL 3.3
+A custom Qt canvas with OpenGL 3.3.
+This program does not use glBegin() and gelEnd(), whereas it uses VertexBufferObjects and VertexArrayObjects to perform rendering.

 features:
 - scrolls